-Fiscal 2021 CEO and NEO Performance
+Fiscal 2022 CEO and NEO Performance

 CEO Performance.
-In determining the appropriate level of total compensation for each of Mr. Farr and Mr. Karsanbhai in the role of CEO, the Committee evaluated the Company's strong and consistent financial performance in fiscal 2021 (summarized on page 19) led by the Company's priority of execution and value creation; the decisive actions taken to mitigate the near-term impact of supply-chain challenges exacerbated by the continuing global pandemic; the disciplined management of the Company's business and operations, including through focused portfolio actions and continued progress toward cost reset targets and the successful leadership transition.
+In determining the appropriate level of total compensation for Mr. Karsanbhai, the Committee evaluated the Company's strong and consistent financial performance in fiscal 2022 (summarized on page 19) and his focus and actions on Company's strategy as driven by portfolio transformation, cultural evolution, and strong operational execution.